Cross-Modality Neuroimage Synthesis: A Survey: Methods

 \subsubsection{Diagnosis}

-Pan~\textit{et al.}~\cite{Pan2021DiseaseimagespecificLF} is the first work to apply cross modality neuroimage synthesis to diagnosis tasks.
-The training stage is divided into three stages.
-The whole architecture details are described in Fig.~\ref{fig:diagnose_stage}.
+Pan~\textit{et al.}~\cite{Pan2021DiseaseimagespecificLF} were the first to apply cross-modality neuroimage synthesis to disease diagnosis tasks.
+The training process is divided into three stages.
+The architecture details are described in Fig.~\ref{fig:diagnose_stage}.
 In the first stage, the input source modality neuroimage and its paired target modality neuroimage are fed into the feature encoder to obtain the modality-specific feature map.
-Pan~\textit{et al.}~\cite{Pan2021DiseaseimagespecificLF} propose a spatial cosine kernel function to decompose the output feature map into two part.
-One is the disease-relevant part and the other is the residual normal part, which is not relevant to the disease.
-The purpose of spatial cosine kernel is to make sure that the classifier can learn the disease-relevant features.
-In the second stage, the source feature encoder and the target feature encoder are frozen.
-In other words, only the generator is trained with end-to-end manner.
-The aim of the second stage is to encourage the feature map from the synthesis neuorimage is consistent with the feature map from the input neuroimage.
-In the third stage, the feature from the source modality neuroimage and the target modality neuroimage are concatenated for the brain disease identification.
-Pan~\textit{et al.}~\cite{Pan2021DiseaseimagespecificLF} utilize the synthesized neuroimaging data for assisting disease diagnosis.
-However, this work adopts a supervised learning method by inputting paired multi-modality neuroimaging data, which is difficult to be applied to other tasks, since it is very difficult to collect fully paired data.
+They then propose a spatial cosine kernel function to decompose the output feature map into two parts.
+One is the disease-relevant part, and the other is the residual normal part, which is irrelevant to the disease.
+The exploited spatial cosine kernel is to ensure that the classifier can learn the disease-relevant features.
+In the second stage, the source and target feature encoders are frozen.
+In other words, only the generator is trained in an end-to-end manner.
+The second stage aims to encourage the feature map from the synthesized neuroimage to be consistent with the feature map from the input neuroimage.
+In the third stage, the features from the source modality neuroimage and the target modality neuroimage are concatenated for brain disease identification.
+However, this work adopts a supervised learning method by inputting paired multi-modality neuroimaging data.
+It is challenging to apply to other tasks since it is very difficult to collect fully paired data.